NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ArduinoSlicer/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. The main aim right now is to colled ideas/comments/suggestions for experts.
+1. The main aim right now is to colled ideas/comments/suggestions from experts.

 ## Approach and Plan